ickb/proposal/README.md

 - accumulates them;
 - distributes incentives in form of CKB++ benefits;

-A benefit of asking for CKB++ fees is that leads to a slight lock-in as a user needs to fetch from secondary markets these additional CKB++ to pay for the fees.
+There are two benefits of asking for CKB++ fees, such as either:

+- a slight lock-in, as the user needs to fetch from secondary markets these additional CKB++ for paying the fees;
+- a more liquid Protocol, as the user prioritizes actions without fees, so actions that benefit everyone.

 Another approach would be to have strict rules, that for example clearly states when a deposit/withdrawal can happen or not, but usually it's easy for a determined attacker to abuse stricter rules against everyone else.